 What is prolapse?

-Prolapse occurs when one or more pelvic organs presses into the vaginal wall.
+one or more pelvic organs can press into the vaginal wall and create prolapse.

 If you’ve had babies or a hysterectomy, you may have heard of this